Should a loved one with Alzheimer's be given antipsychotics?

 Antipsychotics, such as: Seroquel, Abilify, Risperdal, Zyprexa and Haldol may reduce agitation, aggression and anxiety in people suffering from dementia, but they can also pose a significant threat to a senior's health.

-"For some patients, these medications help manage behavior and can give caregivers a break," she says, "But the typical senior is probably already on other medications.
+"For some patients, these medications help manage behavior and can give caregivers a break," she says.
+Moderate stages of dementia introduce very challenging behavioral and psychological symptoms.
+Paranoia, agitation and sundowning symptoms often leave caregivers desperately seeking a reprieve, "But the typical senior is probably already on other medications.
 Adding another one to the mix could result in unwanted side-effects."

-These additional effects are scary: confusion, dizziness, incontinence and a decreased ability to move and speak are just a few of the potential consequences of antipsychotic use.
+These additional effects can be scary: confusion, dizziness, incontinence and a decreased ability to move and speak are just a few of the potential consequences of antipsychotic use.

 In 2005, the FDA issued a warning that people with dementia who are on certain antipsychotic medications face an increased risk of sudden death.
 Research has backed these claims, with some studies finding the risk of death may be doubled for seniors taking certain mood-altering prescriptions.